pksunkara/cargo-workspaces/README.md

     cargo workspaces changed [OPTIONS]

 OPTIONS:
-    -a, --all                         Show private crates that are normally hidden --error-on-empty              Return non-zero exit code if no changes detected --force <pattern>             Always include targeted crates matched by glob even when there are no changes -h, --help                        Print help information
+        --error-on-empty              Return non-zero exit code if no changes detected --force <pattern>             Always include targeted crates matched by glob even when there are no changes -h, --help                        Print help information
         --ignore-changes <pattern>    Ignore changes in files matched by glob --include-merged-tags         Include tags from merged branches
-        --json                        Show information as a JSON array -l, --long                        Show extended information
         --since <SINCE>               Use this git reference instead of the last tag

+LIST OPTIONS:
+    -a, --all     Show private crates that are normally hidden --json    Show information as a JSON array
+    -l, --long    Show extended information
 ```

 ### Exec